-From gases and liquids to powders, Q.ANT’s quantum sensors make it possible to measure particles in ways that are not possible with traditional technology.
+From gases and liquids to powders, quantum sensors from the TRUMPF startup Q.ANT make it possible to measure particles in ways that are not possible with traditional technology.
 The technological heart of these sensors is a special light beam that generates targeted quantum effects.
 The sensors are the first product from a company that has set its sights high for the future.
 We are at a turning point in this decade as quantum technology leaves the research labs and arrives in industry.
 It is only a matter of time before quantum technologies become the industry standard in sensor technology, data communication and data processing.

 The quantum makers

 1. Laser driver

 2. Optical fibre

 guides the laser beam.

 focus the laser beam and convert the incoming linear light waves into entangled waves.